naninovel/docs/docs/sandbox/index.md

 A Google Drive account is required to use the sandbox.
 You can get one for free at [google.com/drive](https://www.google.com/drive).

 Proceed to [naninovel.com/sandbox/web](https://naninovel.com/sandbox/web.html) to load the WebGL build.
 Upon first start it'll ask to authorize with a Google account; select account connected with the Google Drive you wish to use with the sandbox.

-Note that sandbox app is currently being verified by Google; in case you see a warning that the app is not verified, you can still click a link in the bottom left corner to continue using the app.
 If you're concerned about safety of your drive, create a new drive account to use with the sandbox.

 After authorization you'll be redirected back to the app.
 Press `HOW TO USE` button and then `UPLOAD DATA` to create a `NaninovelSandbox` folder in the root of your Google Drive along with a set of sub-folders to store novel scripts, characters, backgrounds and audio assets; `readme.txt` files will also be uploaded inside each of the sub-folders explaining how to add the resources and use them in novel scripts.